-Motor market loss ratios increased in recent years and were further impacted by the change in the Ogden discount rate which settled at -0.25% following a further review in July 2019.
-Original rates remained suppressed in 2021 as Covid lockdowns continued and loss frequency remained lower.
-Pressure on rates remained due to the 2021 Whiplash reforms and insurers looking to gain market share in anticipation of the FCA's January 2022 pricing reforms.
-Original rate increases in personal lines are expected in 2022 as a result of dual pricing legislation.
-Commercial rating remains challenging.
-Our portfolio is non-standard in nature (across both personal and commercial) so will not automatically follow the wider market, but clear evidence is emerging of reduced loss frequency in 2020 and 2021.
-Loss ratio improvements have been offset, however, by claims inflation, supressed rating and reduced premiums offered by carriers.
+Motor market loss ratios increased in recent years and were further impacted by the change in the Ogden discount rate which has settled at -0.25%.
+Original rates remained suppressed as Covid-19 lockdowns resulted in reduced frequency of claims and increased premium refunds to customers.
+Pressure on rates remained due to the whiplash reforms and insurers looking to gain market share in anticipation of the FCA's January 2022 pricing reforms.
+Inflation has also impacted our motor portfolio with higher average claims costs.

+TRL's motor portfolio is predominately non-standard (personal and commercial) and as a result will not automatically follow wider market trends.
+Nevertheless, 2022 has been challenging; loss ratio improvements expected from a reduced claims frequency in 2020 and 2021 have been offset by significantly higher average claims costs, driven by inflation, and a supressed rating environment.
+Premium volumes have also reduced due to increased competition from mainstream carriers, as well as cedants reducing exposures where pricing is inadequate.